pruthvip/scaletale/src/pages/how-to-create-a-blog/index.md

 <strong>In the whole setup for this blog, I only had to pay for the domain name, which came around 700 INR for a year.</strong>

 A simple Blog is a powerful way to share knowledge.
-I am hoping, that I will write few knowledgable ones in 2019.
+I am hoping, that I will write a few knowledgable ones in 2019.

 ##Wish you all a very happy new year !!